Art Malik: Personal life

-By Malik's own account, the sudden success he enjoyed in 1984 resulted in his excessive drinking.
-"I was surrounded by people who admired me and I took all of that home with me," he said when interviewed in 2003.
+By Malik's account, the sudden success he enjoyed in 1984 resulted in his excessive drinking.
+"I was surrounded by people who admired me and I took all of that home with me" he said when interviewed in 2003.
 "I paid lots of attention to my ego, and not enough to my spirit.
-It was totally unhealthy, like an illness."
+It was totally unhealthy, like an illness".
 The result was a strain on his marriage, leading to his wife leaving him.
 He also ran up high bills on his credit card, and by 1993 he owed £55,000 to the bank and £32,000 to the Inland Revenue, and was on the verge of being declared bankrupt when he got the lucrative part of Salim Abu Aziz, a terrorist, in James Cameron's True Lies.
 He and his wife reunited.

-Malik took a major role in fundraising for relief work for victims of the Gujarat earthquake in 2001, and also appeared on the DEC Pakistan Floods Appeal advertisement in 2010.
+Malik played a big role in fundraising for relief work for victims of the Gujarat earthquake in 2001, and also appeared on the DEC Pakistan Floods Appeal advertisement in 2010.
 He lives with his wife Gina Rowe, a fellow student at the Guildhall, whom he married in 1980.
 They have two daughters, Jessica and Keira.
 Although from a Muslim background, and having insisted that his character on Holby City should be a Muslim, Malik describes himself as "not a practising Muslim.
-I'm probably an apostate, and liable for any right-minded Muslim fundamentalist to put me on a list of people to stamp out."
+I'm probably an apostate, and liable for any right-minded Muslim fundamentalist to put me on a list of people to stamp out".